TradingView and Arithmos are often grouped together as "investing tools". They aren't really competitors. They sit on either side of a workflow.

 Can Arithmos export my index to TradingView as a watchlist?

 We export to broker-friendly formats (CSV, Trading 212 Pie, Fidelity Basket).
-A direct TradingView watchlist export is on the roadmap — for now, the CSV holdings file imports cleanly into a TradingView watchlist.
+A direct TradingView watchlist export is on the roadmap.
+For now, the CSV holdings file imports cleanly into a TradingView watchlist.